-One significant concern with BLM's proposed rule is its dramatic shift away from developing RMPs at the local level.
+One of the most serious concerns with BLM's proposed rule is its dramatic shift away from developing RMPs at the local level.
 Historically, BLM has prepared RMPs at the field-office level, but the draft Planning 2.0 rule would transfer this activity up the BLM management chain.
 Under the draft rule, the BLM Director would have wide latitude to determine the area covered by an RMP, without any state or local involvement.
-Given the proposed rule's emphasis on a "landscape-scale" planning approach, it seems likely that these areas will be larger than the boundaries of a BLM field office's jurisdiction.
-By creating larger boundaries for RMPs and moving much of the planning activity to Washington, D.C. state and local governments' ability to coordinate with BLM will be made much more difficult and uncertain.
+Given the proposed rule's emphasis on a "landscape-scale" planning approach, it seems likely that these areas will be larger than the